 The Song Is Coming From Inside the House

 This is a benefit compilation tailor-made for the indecisive indie-rock fan.
 Twenty-four musicians — including two recommended here, Downtown Boys and Ratboys, along with Mount Eerie, Palehound, Sadie Dupuis of Speedy Ortiz, and Harmony Tividad of Girlpool, among others — sent in B-sides and demos for the Bandcamp-exclusive The Song Is Coming From Inside the House, organized by Philadelphia band Strange Ranger.
-All profits will benefit the Groundswell Rapid Response Fund any day, but even more on May 1, June 5, and July 3.
+All profits will benefit the Groundswell Rapid Response Fund any day.

 Laetitia Tamko’s latest, self-titled album as Vagabon is a collection of dense, almost-orchestral indie pop, drawing from rock and R&B while foregrounding her syrupy voice.
 It won’t leave you bored, and there’s no better time to check it out than now, after she’s had to cancel her spring tour.